AI4Bharat/MILU/lm_eval/tasks/milu/README.md

 Replace `English` with the available language (e.g., Odia, Hindi, etc.).

-## Tips & Observations
+### Evaluation Tips & Observations

+1. Make sure to use `--apply_chat_template` for Instruction-fine-tuned models, to format the prompt correctly.
-1. vLLM generally works better with Llama models, while Gemma models work better with HuggingFace.
+2. vLLM generally works better with Llama models, while Gemma models work better with HuggingFace.
-2. If vLLM encounters out-of-memory errors, switch to HuggingFace.
+3. If vLLM encounters out-of-memory errors, try reducing `max_gpu_utilization` else switch to HuggingFace.
-3. For HuggingFace, use `--batch_size=auto:<n_batch_resize_tries>` to re-select the batch size multiple times.
+4. For HuggingFace, use `--batch_size=auto:<n_batch_resize_tries>` to re-select the batch size multiple times.
-4. When using vLLM, pass generation kwargs in the `--gen_kwargs` flag.
+5. When using vLLM, pass generation kwargs in the `--gen_kwargs` flag.
 For HuggingFace, include them in `model_args`.